 “No, because my present camper has both solar and a generator.
-I would like to see a power unit to replace the lead acid batteries with a lithium battery that is equivalent to two Group 27 lead acid batteries.
+I would like to see a power unit to replace the lead-acid batteries with a lithium battery that is equivalent to two Group 27 lead-acid batteries.
 It should incorporate a true sign wave inverter that activates when there is a demand for 120-volt power on the camper’s grid, there is no shore power, and the generator is not running.
-This would save the weight of the lead acid batteries and provide the flexibility of not having to turn on the generator whenever you need some AC power.” – Ken Dawson, 2017 Ford F350, 2017 Eagle Cap 1165
+This would save the weight of the lead-acid batteries and provide the flexibility of not having to turn on the generator whenever you need some AC power.” – Ken Dawson, 2017 Ford F350, 2017 Eagle Cap 1165

 “It sounds like a great idea, but could it be rechargeable with solar panels?
-I could use it for lights, music, and a television, plus any other items that you usually run on 12-volts.” – Randall Johnstun, 1965 GMC 3500, custom built truck camper
+I could use it for lights, music, and a television, plus any other items that you usually run on 12-volts.” – Randall Johnstun, 1965 GMC 3500, custom-built truck camper

 Editor’s Note: The Goal Zero Yeti 400 Lithium is rechargeable via solar panels.

 “Yes, it makes sense for those of us who like more simplicity while camping.
-Sometimes we go to a RV park and other times we dry camp.
+Sometimes we go to an RV park and other times we dry camp.
 We like to say that, “we go to the ocean to be at the ocean, not to be in a box”.

 We carry two Freedom lithium CPAP travel batteries and I can get four CPAP nights from my two batteries.
-They are very small, lightweight and work fantastic.
+They are very small, lightweight, and work fantastic.
 They are way smaller than the Yeti.
 They can be purchased for about $250 and extra batteries are about $200 each if you shop right.

 We also use them to power our PICA projector to watch movies.
 It’s a 48-inch screen for less than a pound!
-If we are not dry camping for more nights than I need them for CPAP use and we use them to charge our phones.
+If we are not dry camping for more nights then I need them for CPAP use and we use them to charge our phones.

 Keep up the great stories and adventures!” – Jake Schultz, 2008 Ford Ranger, 2016 Pastime FDS

-Can you please give us a technical article on which will give out first in a cold weather emergency – my propane supply (two of 20-pound tanks) or my electric power if I had a Goal Zero Yeti 1400 to run the fan to make the furnace run?” – J. Block, 2016 Ford F250, 2016 Northstar Liberty
+Can you please give us a technical article on which will give out first in a cold-weather emergency – my propane supply (two of 20-pound tanks) or my electric power if I had a Goal Zero Yeti 1400 to run the fan to make the furnace run?” – J. Block, 2016 Ford F250, 2016 Northstar Liberty

 “Maybe for you, but not for me.
 Only 39 AH?
 I’ve got two six-volt AGM batteries (in series for 12-volts) that hold 300 AH.
 That’s almost ten times what your Yeti holds.
 At 300 watts, it would power almost nothing but recharging your toys.
 And at 600 bucks, what a rip-off.
 My two AGMs were about 800 bucks.